gchq/Gaffer/doc/src/main/resources/user/walkthrough/Cardinalities.md

 ${TYPES_JSON}

-Here are all the edges loaded into the graph (unfortunately the HyperLogLogPlus class we are using for the cardinaltity doesn't have a toString method, so just ignore that for now):
+Here are all the edges loaded into the graph (unfortunately the HyperLogLogPlus class we are using for the cardinality doesn't have a toString method, so just ignore that for now):

 ```
 ${GET_ALL_EDGES_RESULT}